1 Samuel 30

 Watch the order.
 Strengthened first, David asks second.
 A man with every reason to charge off in fury instead calls for Abiathar and the ephod and lays the whole question before God.
 The strength he found in verse 6 does not make him reckless; it makes him able to wait for an answer.
 And the answer is not a vague blessing but a flat promise: pursue, overtake, recover all.

-9So David went, he and the 600 men that were with him, came to the brook Besor, where those that were left behind stayed.
-10But David pursued, he and 400 men: 200 abode behind, which were so faint that they could not go over the brook Besor.
+9So David went, he and the six hundred men that were with him, and came to the brook Besor, where those that were left behind stayed.
+10But David pursued, he and four hundred men: for two hundred abode behind, which were so faint that they could not go over the brook Besor.

 David has 600 men.
 But 200 are so exhausted, so weakened, that they cannot cross the brook.
 So they remain.
 David takes 400 and pursues.
 This detail becomes crucial later: the 200 who stay behind will later become a point of contention.
 Will they share in the spoil?
 Or will they be left out because they did not fight?